-\paragraph{Integrating Video Reports} The former pipeline composes ReXplain (Fig. \ref{fig:framework}), based on which we designed a comprehensive video logic to effectively convey radiology image findings to patients, in a way mimics the radiologists.
+\paragraph{Integrating Key Elements into Video Reports.} The former pipeline composes ReXplain (Fig. \ref{fig:framework}), based on which we designed a comprehensive video logic to effectively convey radiology image findings to patients, in a way mimics the radiologists.
 As mentioned, the finding is presented using easily understandable lay language, ensuring that the information is accessible to those without medical backgrounds.
-To synchronize the CT and the avatar displays, we simply extended the clip with a shorter duration by its last frame.
-Meanwhile, we also added the display of the organ rendering to illustrate the global view of the region of interest.
-The windows used to show the CT images were set to be consistent with the findings, e.g., lung window would be used to display findings on the lungs.
+We adjusted the frames per second of the CT displaying to synchronize it with the avatar explanation.
+Meanwhile, we also added the display of the organ rendering to illustrate the global view of the anatomy of interest.
+The CT windows were set to change with the findings, e.g., lung window would be used to display findings on the lungs.
 The final video represents an integrated presentation of visual and auditory information, which will help reinforce the explanation of the radiology reports.

-\paragraph{Exemplifying a Typical Video Report.} Fig. \ref{fig:report_show} compares a conventional written report and the generated video report with a typical case containing COVID-19 pneumonia.
+\paragraph{Exemplifying a Typical Video Report.} Fig. \ref{fig:report_show} compares a conventional text report and the ReXplain-generated video report with a case containing COVID-19 pneumonia.
 As can be observed, a conventional CT report contains many negative findings describing that the investigated regions are normal.
 On the contrary, the video report generated by ReXplain focuses on the positive findings, where the explanation of the COVID-19 findings are illustrated in Fig. \ref{fig:report_show}b.
-Typically, the interface contains three main panels.
+Specifically, the interface contains three main panels.
 The first panel displays the patient's imaging with bounding boxes highlighting the infected lung areas.
 The second panel displays a normal image for a comparison.
-The third panel shows rotating 3D rendering of the organ, \textit{.i.e}, the lungs, as well as the visual avatar in the bottom left.
+The third panel shows rotating 3D rendering of the organ, \textit{i.e.}, the lungs, as well as the visual avatar in the bottom left.
 The avatar narrates the translated report as the imaging is displayed.